 - sleep through the night.

-- Rocking baby, snuggling and singing your favorite lullaby until she shows signs of sleepiness.
-If she takes a pacifier, be sure she has it.
+- Rock your baby, while snuggling her and singing your favorite lullaby until she shows signs of sleepiness.
+You'll want to avoid most sleep props, but if your baby takes a pacififer that is perfectly okay.

 - Lay baby down on her back – still awake, but clearly drowsy